Guane people: Current Guane culture

 Today the Guane people continue to exist.
 There are no known speakers of Guane´s original language, however, their culture has evolved and is still practiced.
 For example, museums around Santander preserve the culture and claim it as Santandereana Heritage, a woman named Doña Ana Felicia Alquichire continues to make ceramics in the traditional Guane style, and many Santandereanos sing songs about their Guane heritage every day.
+The Guane identity remains one of the primary identities in the towns of Barichara and Guane, with at least 86 persons self-identifying as such.

 The Guane also continue their tradition of gastronomy by preparing of 'hormigas culonas' which translated to big butt ants, arepas, and chicha.

 Municipalities belonging to Guane territory

 The Guane inhabited the area of central and south Santander, around the Chicamocha Canyon and a small part of Boyacá.